Aria Dean on Conceptual One Liners and Her Least Personal Show Yet

 “(Meta)models” is also a reference to a book I read last year, a book of writings from the Ccru (Cybernetic Culture Research Unit).
 They used the term “metamodels” a lot, not necessarily in a way that directly tracks with the mathematical abstractions, but as a sort of mathematic thread throughout the book.
 Some of the stuff that was in that book ends up in the video’s dialogue, some quotes and paraphrases.

-RH: I assume, that the two-way mirror was central in that?
-You’ve said in the past that you’ve developed a mythos for an object or a material before you set out to make your work, like with your show in 2017, at American Medium, cotton played a big role.
+I assume that the two-way mirror was central in that?
+You’ve said in the past that you developed a mythos for an object or a material before you set out to make your work—like with your show in 2017, at American Medium, cotton played a big role.
 And then there was clay with “lonesome crowded west.”
 Obviously, with your most recent show at Chapter NY, the two-way mirror is kind of the object, the material, that you focus on.
 Can you talk a bit about how you developed the security mirror as the idea of that for the show?

-AD: All of the materials I’ve used—with clay less so—but the cotton and the security glass, both of those come out of a joke with myself.
-I first become interested in them in a humorous way.
-With the security glass, the initial interest initially was sort of this—you’ll probably think I’m crazy—but a cheap joke about Duboisian double-consciousness and the idea of looking and being looked at.
-The operations of the security glass enable that awareness of being watched by others in this same way that conceptually looms large in black philosophy or black culture.
-Popular understandings of a black subjectivity leans on that relation in a lot of ways.
+All of the materials I’ve used—with clay less so—but the cotton and the security glass, both of those come out of a joke with myself.
+I first became interested in them in a humorous way.
+With the security glass, the interest initially was sort of this—you’ll probably think I’m crazy—but a cheap joke about Duboisian double-consciousness and the idea of looking and being looked at.
+The operations of the security glass enable that awareness of being watched by others in this way that conceptually looms large in black philosophy or black culture.
+Popular understandings of black subjectivity leans on that relation in a lot of ways.
 For all of these reasons, the security glass was, to me, funny.
-You know, kind of like almost like a conceptual one-liner, in a sense.
+You know, almost like a conceptual one-liner, in a sense.

-AD: Yeah, I’m interested in the various meanings and perceptions that emerge like that, for instance, someone recently mentioned, “For me, focus groups is the first thing that came up with the two-way glass.
+Yeah, I’m interested in the various meanings and perceptions that emerge like that.
+For instance, someone recently mentioned, “For me, focus groups are the first thing that came up with the two-way glass.
 Not police interrogations, but focus groups.”
 And the gallery is this sort of focus group situation, which I thought was really compelling.

 Rachel Hahn is a Queens-based writer.
-She’s currently on staff at Vogue, where she focuses on the intersection of music, art, and fashion.
+She is currently on staff at Vogue, where she focuses on the intersection of music, art, and fashion.